The Complete Ladder Inspection Checklist For Safe Climbing

 Administrative

-Filing documents and tracking them with the ability to reference them later is critical for any inspection process.
-The administrative section of the template allows you to document the person doing the inspection, their department, a ladder identifier, the date of assessment, and further information regarding the ladder-type, length, and construction material.
+Filing documents and tracking them so that you can reference them later is critical for any inspection process.
+The administrative section of the template allows you to document the person doing the inspection, their department, a ladder identifier, the date of assessment, and further information regarding the ladder type, length, and construction material.

-Documenting the information about who, what, and where the inspection took place are essential pieces of data for use when referencing documentation at a later date.
-They also help prove that the assessment was completed and by whom.
+Documenting the information about who, what, and where the inspection took place is essential for referencing documentation at a later date.
+It also helps prove that the assessment was completed and by whom.

 Ladder General Safety Inspection